-Property owners have a responsibility to others to ensure that their premises are reasonably safe and secure.
+Property owners in Washington have a responsibility to others to ensure that their premises are reasonably safe and secure.
 This is true whether the property is a commercial business, private residence or government-owned public space.

 If you were injured due to a dangerous condition or accident that occurred on someone else’s property, you may be entitled to pursue compensation for your injuries.
 When you contact Retacco Law Offices, Inc. P.S., you can speak to an experienced attorney for free about your rights and legal options after a premises liability accident.